 Licensure requirements for counselors in Utah, including education, supervision, examination, fees, renewal, and “licensure by endorsement,” are examined in further detail below, along with salary information from the U.S. Bureau of Labor Statistics as well as scholarships and loan repayment programs available to LCMHCs in the state.

-Utah LCMHC licensure requires the completion of a master’s or doctorate degree in clinical mental health counseling or counselor education and supervision from a program accredited by the Council for Accreditation of Counseling and Related Educational Programs or the Council for Higher Education Accreditation.
+Licensure as a mental health counselor in Utah requires the completion of a master’s or doctorate degree in clinical mental health counseling or counselor education and supervision from a program accredited by the Council for Accreditation of Counseling and Related Educational Programs or the Council for Higher Education Accreditation.

-Appropriate degree programs will be at least 60 semester hours in length and include coursework in each of the following areas for the corresponding amount of time:
+Appropriate degree programs will be at least 60 semester hours in length and include coursework in each of the following areas for at least two semester hours:

-- Assessment of mental status: four semester hours
+- Assessment of mental status for four semester hours

-This requirement is distinct from post-graduate supervision, which is also necessary for LPC licensure in Texas.
-(See “Supervision” below for details.)
+This requirement is distinct from post-graduate supervision, which is also necessary for LPC licensure in Utah.

 “Supervision” is shorthand for directed, post-graduate experience in professional counseling under supervision in a work setting.
-Utah requires LCMHCs to complete 1,000 hours of supervision, with at least 100 hours under the direction of a mental health therapist.
+Utah requires LCMHCs to complete 4,000 hours of supervision in no less than two years.

-Utah LCMHCs can expect to pay the following fees for their license application, renewal, and examination:
+Utah LCMHCs can expect to pay the following fees for their license, application and renewal:

 LCMHC Application: $120